-A fresh tattoo is an open wound, and in order to obtain this beautiful piece of artwork, your skin has to suffer from significant trauma.
+A new fresh tattoo is an open wound, and in order to obtain this beautiful piece of artwork, your skin has to suffer from significant trauma like bruised.
 They are lovely representations of your life and might serve as an inspiration for good deeds or as a celebration of life and love.
 Tattoos show a bit of your personality and a picture of you.

 It takes planning and attention to get a tattoo.
 Your selection of a design needs to have personal significance for you.
 It would be best if you also had realistic expectations about the procedure and the follow-up treatment.